Columbium41/Penguins-Info-Page/README.md

 - Basics of CSS Positioning
 - CSS Flexbox
 - CSS Transitions
+- Media Queries

 ## TODO:
 - Make the website responsive
-- Add photo slideshow to mobile screens
+- Add photo slideshow to mobile screens (Work on Javascript)
 - Host website using a cloud service (probably github)
+- Add more detailed comments in HTML and CSS Source